JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 ## Move the following items to the plate reader
 * a 50mL tube with some assay buffer
-* all the electronic and non-electronic pipettes
+* all the electronic and non-electronic pipettes (in a bucket)
 * pneumatic pipette
 * stopwatch
 * BugBuster